Alexander Litvinenko: Profile of murdered Russian spy

-After he was killed by radioactive polonium-210, it emerged the father-of-one was being paid by the British secret service MI6.
+After he was killed by radioactive polonium-210, believed to have been administered in a cup of tea, it emerged the father-of-one was being paid by the British secret service MI6.

-It is alleged Mr Litvinenko was investigating Spanish links to the Russian mafia and had planned to fly to Spain with former agent Andrei Lugovoi - the main suspect for his murder.
+It is alleged Mr Litvinenko was investigating Spanish links to the Russian mafia and had planned to fly to Spain with former agent Andrei Lugovoi - the main suspect over his murder.

 At a central London hotel on 1 November 2006, he took tea with Mr Lugovoi and Dmitri Kovtun, who was also a former Russian agent.

 Mr Litvinenko fell ill soon afterwards and spent the night vomiting.